 The Department of Neuro-Oncology provides state-of-the-art treatment for patients with cancers of the brain and nervous system.
 Physicians in the department also provide expert care for patients that endure neurologic complications from cancer or cancer therapies.
 The department cares for more than 500 new patients with brain tumors each year.

-The neuro-oncology team of skilled and experienced physicians participates in a multidisciplinary approach to cancer care — neurologists treat central and peripheral nervous system conditions that may affect cancer patients; neuropsychologists diagnose and treat cognitive and behavioral effects of cancer, or help patients learn ways to minimize cancer's impact on their quality of life.
+The neuro-oncology team of skilled and experienced physicians participates in a multidisciplinary approach to cancer care — neurologists treat central and peripheral nervous system conditions that may affect cancer patients, while neuropsychologists diagnose and treat cognitive and behavioral effects of cancer, or help patients learn ways to minimize cancer's impact on their quality of life.
 In addition, physicians in the department work with neurosurgeons, radiation oncologists, neuropathologists and neuroradiologists to plan a course of treatment that is unique and comprehensive for each patient.
 The physicians treat patients that are battling central nervous system tumors, including gliomas (glioblastoma multiforme, astrocytoma, brainstem glioma, ependymoma, oligodendroglioma), meningioma, vestibular schwannoma, central nervous system lymphoma, metastatic disease to the brain and spine, or primary spinal cord tumors.

 Physicians in the department of Neuro-Oncology also specialize in genetic disorders.
 Neurofibromatosis is a genetic disorder that causes tumors to grow in the nervous system.
 The Neurofibromatosis Working Group provides exceptional care and treatment for patients with the disorder.
 It also works to translate laboratory advances into improved treatments for these patients.
 The group is a collaborative effort that includes Neuro-Oncology, Neurosurgery and Investigational Cancer Therapeutics.